bihealth/reev/docs/doc_manual.rst

 Literature
 ==========

-This card displays the latest ten publications in PubMed related to this gene.
+This card displays the most relevant ten publications in PubMed related to this gene.
 For more genes, follow the link-out to `PubTator <https://www.ncbi.nlm.nih.gov/research/pubtator3>`__.

 .. _doc_manual_gene_expression: